-There has been rumor around the internet that hip-hop artist, Ciara, was once a hermaphrodite until the age of 11, when she had sugery to remove her male "appendages."
+There has been rumor around the internet that hip-hop artist, Ciara, was once a hermaphrodite until the age of 11, when she had surgery to remove her male "appendages."

 I have heard a rumor that the R&B star, Ciara, was born male.
 That he/she decided that he wanted to be a female at the age of 5, and his mother let him grow his hair out.
 I was told that he had surgury, so he no longer has a penis. and apparently he/she was on Oprah having an in depth converstation about it, along with discussing it in a magazine article.

-Harris, an 18-year-old who performs under the sole name of Ciara, has been dubbed the First Lady of "Crunk & B," a genre of music described as a grinding, dancefloor-friendly alternative to R&B. Her 2004 album, "Goodies," topped the charts, and she has been nominated at the 19th annual Soul Train Music Awards in four categories, including best R&B/soul single, female ("Goodies") and best R&B/soul or rap new artist.
+Harris was an 18-year-old who performed under the stage name of Ciara and was dubbed the First Lady of "Crunk & B," a genre of music described as a grinding, dance floor-friendly alternative to R&B. Her 2004 album, "Goodies," topped the charts, and she was nominated at the 19th annual Soul Train Music Awards in four categories, including best R&B/soul single, female ("Goodies") and best R&B/soul or rap new artist.

-She was born male, but a botched circumcision did irreparable harm to her manly parts, so her parents opted to have what was left of her made into a girl.
+She was born male but a botched circumcision did irreparable harm to her manly parts, so her parents opted to have what was left of her gentialia converted to feminine form.

 She started life as an intersexual, a person of mixed genders.
-Once again, a surgical solution was sought on her behalf, but in this version of the whisper, it was to correct her body to being wholly one gender rather than a mixture of the two.
+A surgical solution was sought on her behalf to correct her body to being wholly one gender rather than a mixture of the two.

-(NOTE: 'Intersexual' is the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite.'
-Follow the link provided in the "Additional Information" section of this page for more information on intersexuality.)
+(NOTE: 'Intersexual' is the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite.')

-She voiced this startling disclosure on national television, with The Oprah Winfrey Show often named as the venue in which she made this revelation.
+Ciara herself voiced this startling disclosure on national television, with the Oprah Winfrey Show often named as the venue in which she made this revelation.

-The singer herself has denied the rumor.
-The New York Daily News quoted Ciara on this subject:
+The singer herself denied the rumor, with the New York Daily News quoting her as saying

 R&B sensation Ciara just wants everyone to know: She's all woman.
 "You know what's funny?
 The rumor that I used to be a man," she told us at the launch party for Vibe Vixen magazine at Frederick's.